mnestorov/regex-patterns/README.md

-# European Phone Numbers and Postal Codes Regex Patterns
+# European Phone Numbers, Postal Codes and VAT Numbers Regex Patterns

 ![Licence](https://img.shields.io/badge/Unlicense-red)

 ## Overview

-This repository contains regular expression (regex) patterns for validating phone numbers and postal codes for European countries.
+This repository contains regular expression (regex) patterns for validating phone numbers, postal codes and VAT numbers for European countries.

 Below are the patterns for each country, along with a brief description.